 1. Combine sea buckthorn juice, honey, ginger, and turmeric in a medium saucepan.
 Stir to combine.

 2. Place the saucepan over medium heat.
-Allow the mixture to come to a boil, stirring constantly.
+Allow the mixture to come to a boil, stirring occasionally.

 4. While your mixture is cooking, prepare a baking sheet by lining it with parchment paper or a silicon baking mat and dusting it with the cinnamon and cornstarch mixture.
 This will prevent your cough drops from sticking.